silviobarbieri/postgrest_dockerfile_now.zeit/README.md

 First configure your database and make a schema to get/post the API requests.
 Create a role and grant this schema right permissions.

 Put in your dockerfile apropriate credencials, like IP, user/password, database, API schema and role name.
-Must have now.json file v1.
+Must have now.json file "v1" definition.

 It works like a charm!.